 Individuals driving their own private vehicles on University business are entitled to vicinity mileage reimbursement.
 This amount must be listed separately from ‘official’ mileage.
 If traveling from Fayetteville to Northwest Regional Airport (XNA) a traveler is entitled to 35 miles each direction, for a total of 70 miles to be reimbursed.
 Individuals driving from Little Rock to the Little Rock Airport are allowed 10 miles each direction, for a total of 20 miles to be reimbursed.
 Remember mileage starts from your 'official station' unless you departed for your trip from your home and that location is closer.

-When renting vehicles within the State of Arkansas and where available within the United States, the mandatory Enterprise/National and Hertz rental car contracts must be utilized unless a documented exception is noted.
-Acceptable exceptions include the type/size of vehicle not available or an Enterprise/National or Hertz location or not available at destination for rental.
+When renting vehicles within the State of Arkansas and where available within the United States, the mandatory Enterprise/National and Hertz rental car contracts must be utilized unless a documented exception is noted by the Travel Office.

 If renting a vehicle the administrative t-card or traveler t-card may be used.